Karmabunny/sprout3/UPGRADE.md

 - `STORAGE_PATH = storage/` - contains: cache, temp, logs
 - `VENDOR_PATH = vendor/`
 - `WEBROOT = web/` - contains: files, _media (cache)

+When updating modules, careful attention must be paid to migrate any references to these paths.
+For example:

+- `APPPATH/cache/` and `APPPATH/temp/`
+- `DOCROOT/files/`
+- `DOCROOT/sprout`

+Also take note of any relative paths.
+Sprout has always guaranteed the working directory matches the 'DOCROOT' constant.
+Laziness might have tempted some to not use absolute paths for references to: files, sprout core media, caches, and so on.

 ### Dependency injection